-BREA, CALIF. – A company that has been selling outdoor and indoor architectural speakers and related audio products direct to consumers is making a big play for retail distribution.
+Brea, Calif. – An audio brand that has been selling outdoor and indoor architectural speakers and related audio products direct to consumers since 2007 is making a big play for retail distribution.

 OSD Audio is setting up a rep and distributor network that it hopes to have in place in 30 of the top 50 markets in time for the CEDIA Expo, said newly hired sales VP Douglas Turner, formerly with Iogear and Toshiba.